ccxt/ccxt/wiki/ccxt.pro.install.md

 Installing CCXT Pro requires visiting the https://ccxt.pro website and obtaining a CCXT Pro license.
 The license gives you the access to the CCXT Pro codebase in a private GitHub repository.

+CCXT Pro is a tool for professionals and it requires a certain expertise in programming, cryptocurrencies and trading.

 **You have to configure your [GitHub authentication](https://docs.github.com/en/github/authenticating-to-github) over SSH or HTTPS.**

 ```diff